 In today’s world, individuals will change careers on average 7 times more in their lifetime, compared to only a couple of decades ago – and this rate is rising.
-There is more choice available to us – especially for those with talent, drive and ambition.
-Currently the support that we tend to find is really limited.
-It’s also pretty generic – maybe some careers advice from your school, uni or MBA school.
-Otherwise not much support until you are really senior in an organisation – and even then whether it is effective or not is debatable!
+There is more choice available to us – especially for those with talent, drive, and ambition.
+Currently, the support that we tend to find is really limited.
+It’s also pretty generic – maybe some career advice from your school, uni, or MBA school.
+Otherwise, not much support until you are really senior in an organization – and even then whether it is effective or not is debatable!

-Right – so you are ready to change careers and want to find that right role.
-In order to succeed bare in mind the following tips:
+Right – so you are ready to change careers and want to find the right role.
+In order to succeed bear in mind the following tips: